artainmo/general-programming/languages/OCaml/README.md

 Ocsigen consists of several independent open-source projects such as 'Lwt', 'TyXML', 'Js_of_ocaml', 'Eliom', 'Ocsigen Server', 'Ocsigen Toolkit', 'Ocsigen Start'.
 Some of which we will cover later.

+You can print to the browser's console from client-side eliom with `Firebug.console##log "here";` ([Learn more](https://stackoverflow.com/questions/61991262/how-do-i-write-console-log-in-js-of-ocaml)).

 ### Lwt
 Lwt is a concurrent programming library for OCaml allowing promises like in javascript.